 Hoping to find some answers, I turned my attention to volume II.
 It opened with a page indicating the start of the section of services for the summer liturgy.

 Like the title page from volume I, the decorative border on this page was attributed to the printing shop of Richard Grafton (McKerrow & Ferguson, 59), later taken over by Robert Caly.

 How did I know this?
 In part because the catchword at the bottom right of the page did not match the first word of the following page.

 Catchwords are words (or parts of words) found at the bottom of each page of text.
 They are almost universal in books printed before the 19th century.
 Catchwords are meant to insure that pages of a books are ordered and bound correctly—the catchword at the bottom of a page should match up with the first word of the text on the following page.

-In the case of our breviary, the catchword on the verso of the first page was “Edgarus,” but the next page began with two large initials “B” and “L”.
+In the case of our breviary, the catchword on the verso of the first page was “Edgarus,” but the next page was a calendar page beginning with the two large initials “K” and “L”.